brianr747/spacetrader/README.md

 This is supposed to evolve into a space-trading game.

-Still have not closed the economy loop, so it does not do much.
+I still have not closed the economy loop, so it does not do much.

+Note that I have separated this project from agent_based_macro, and unfortunately, I need to switch projects to push commits.
+It is extremely likely that the two projects will get out of sync during this initial framework setup.

 **Version 0.1 Plan**
 In case anyone is excited about a sophisticated economic simulation, it will take patience.
 At present, the program works.
 However, the gameplay current consists of ... pausing and unpausing the simulation.